Introduction to Heat Protectant

 Heat Protectant for Men – Yes, It Matters!

-Men with medium to long hair, especially those who blow dry or straighten, should use heat protectant just like anyone else.
-Don’t skip it!
+Men with medium to long hair and who blow dry or straighten should also use heat protectant.
+Don’t miss!

 Can Heat Protectant Be Used with Air Drying or Blow Drying?

 Absolutely.
-While it’s most important before using hot tools, some heat protectants double as leave-ins and anti-frizz serums, especially useful with blow drying.
+Although it is the most relevant prior to the application of hot tools, some heat protectants also act as leave-ins and anti-frizz serums, particularly in the process of blow drying.

 DIY Heat Protectant – Is It Safe or Effective?